To: Participants of the Prudential Long-Term Care Insurance Plan and the Prudential Individual Health Plan (collectively, the “Plans”).

 RIGHT TO ALTERNATIVE CONFIDENTIAL COMMUNICATION OF PROTECTED HEALTH INFORMATION: If you choose to have your information sent to you by a means of your choice or to an address of your choice, we will do so if the request is reasonable.
 You must clearly state that disclosure of all or any part of your information could endanger you if not sent per your choice.
 Any such request should be sent in writing to the contact listed at the end of this Notice.

 RIGHT TO INSPECT AND COPY PROTECTED HEALTH INFORMATION: You have the right to inspect and copy your claims and other health information.
+All requests to exercise this right should be in writing and sent to the contact listed at the end of this Notice.
 We may deny your request in writing in certain very limited circumstances.
 If the information you request is maintained electronically, and you request an electronic copy, we will provide a copy in the electronic form and format you request, if the information can be readily produced in that form and format.
 If the information cannot be readily produced in that form and format, we will work with you to come to an agreement on form and format.
 We may charge a reasonable, cost-based fee.
 We are allowed by law to deny access in some cases, and subject to certain procedures.
 If you are denied access, you may request that the denial be reviewed by submitting a written request to the contact listed at the end of this Notice.

 RIGHT TO AMEND PROTECTED HEALTH INFORMATION: You have the right to request that we amend your information kept in our records.
 We are allowed to deny your request in certain situations.
 For example, we may deny your request if we did not create the information in the record.
 We will review your request and respond to you in writing.
 All requests should be in writing and sent to the contact listed at the end of this Notice.
 All requests should provide needed details, including your name, address, insurance policy number, and the reason you think your information needs to be changed.